Lake Chapala, Mexico

 We asked people if there is a lot of crime.
 They answered:

 "Crime in Mexico is very fluid based on what is happening with the cartels and their fight for turf.
 Lake Chapala is generally safe for expats, as the government is keen to keep crime down in order to keep foreign money flowing in.
 However, we have had crime waves where Mexicans have been brutally victimized.
-Petty crimes such as purse-snatching are rare," remarked one expat living in Lake Chapala, Mexico.
+Petty crimes such as purse-snatching are rare," explained one expat living in Lake Chapala, Mexico.

 Is there a lot of diversity?
 Are people in Lake Chapala accepting of differences?

 "The people are very accepting.
-You never hear them yell across the plaza or fighting in public, there's alot of PDA, family love, siblings holding hands, walking down the street," explained one expat living in Lake Chapala, Mexico.
+You never hear them yell across the plaza or fighting in public, there's alot of PDA, family love, siblings holding hands, walking down the street," remarked one expat living in Lake Chapala, Mexico.

 What are the schools in Lake Chapala like?